- Plan detail (including full plan PDF, 13 pages) updated 4/2/21

 - Phase 4 represents a return to research activities (at 70-100% of prior activity).

 The following table further defines each Phase, with information to guide investigators through each Phase.
 In addition, after the Table, we provide additional pivotal information to guide investigators in making decisions/plans within each phase and information on processes for resuming research activities.
 Percent research activity within each Phase is intended as a guide to gradually ramp up research and to assist investigators to develop their individualized plans.
 Local conditions and state government recommendations will affect transitions from one phase to another.
 We have provided below examples of external conditions that can influence phased research activity.
 The VPR, working with senior university leadership, will provide directives and effective dates for phase transitions which will be communicated to faculty, staff and students.

 |PHASE||EXTERNAL CONDITIONS||PERCENT RESEARCH ACTIVITY||SUGGESTIONS AT EACH PHASE|

 Phase 1 Guidance

 Definition of On-campus Essential Research

-This information defines essential research activities that can be performed on campus (all UK owned, leased or managed facilities, properties and research sites).
+This information defined essential research activities that could be performed on campus (all UK owned, leased or managed facilities, properties and research sites) during Phase 1.